uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 Public key encryption is very heavily used for online commerce (such as internet banking and credit card payment) because your computer can set up a connection with the business or bank automatically using a public key system without you having to get together in advance to set up a key.
 Public key systems are generally slower than symmetric systems, so the public key system is often used to then send a new key for a symmetric system just once per session, and the symmetric key can be used from then on with a faster symmetric encryption system.

 A very popular public key system is RSA.
-In this section, you will get to try out RSA yourself.
+For this section on public key systems, we will use RSA as an example.

 #### Generating the encryption and decryption keys